D-D801/Train-A/README.md

 3. Install Code Editor of your choice.
 4. Clone this repository to your local computer.
 5. Install all dependencies using `npm ci`.
-6. Finally run a development server: `npm run dev`
+6. Finally run a development server: `npm start`